adrianiainlam/facial-landmarks-for-cubism/README.md

 ## Supporting environments

-This library was developed and tested only on Ubuntu 18.04 using GCC 7.5.0.
+This library was tested on Ubuntu 18.04 using GCC 7.5.0, and on Windows 10 using Visual Studio 2019.

-Currently it only supports Unix-like environments, as I am using `<sys/socket.h>` etc to communicate with OpenSeeFace.
-If there is demand for it, I can try to make it work on Windows as well (contributions welcome).

 The library should only require C++11.
 The Cubism
 SDK requires C++14.
 I have made use of one C++17 library (`<filesystem>`)